contentascode/safetag/README.md

 # SAFETAG Content as Code CLI tool

+SAFETAG is a curricula, a methodology, and a framework for security auditors working with advocacy groups.

 Command line tool to manage content workflows for the SAFETAG project.
 It uses the content as code framework.

 ## Install

+Prerequisites:
+ - node v4
+ - npm v5.0.4?

 ```
 npm i -g safetag